ArduPilot/ardupilot_wiki/common/source/docs/common-buzzer.rst

 .. image:: ../../../images/pixhawk_buzzer.jpg
     :target: ../_images/pixhawk_buzzer.jpg

 A buzzer (or Tone Alarm) can be used to audibly indicate status changes for the vehicle.
-Depending on board capabilities, this can be an active device (only needs voltage applied to produce a single frequency tone), as shown below, or a passive piezo device driven by PWM capable of producing variable tones, as shown above.
+Depending on board capabilities, this can be an active device (only needs voltage applied to produce a single frequency tone), as shown below, or a passive piezo device driven by PWM capable of producing variable musical tones, as shown above.
 Some boards can use either type.

 .. image:: ../../../images/buzzer.jpg
     :target: ../_images/buzzer.jpg

 If a passive piezo is used, it can play various :ref:`sounds <common-sounds-pixhawkpx4>` including the Arming buzz and Lost Vehicle Alarms (search for "Lost Copter Alarm" on :ref:`this page <channel-7-and-8-options>` , "Lost Plane" in the RCx_OPTIONS, for example, :ref:`RC5_OPTION <RC5_OPTION>` , or "Lost Rover" in the :ref:`Auxiliary Functions <common-auxiliary-functions>`).

+.. note:: in order to use a passive piezo buzzer to play the musical notification tones, the autopilot firmware must have defined that capability to a pin with a timer in its build definition.
+This is not a capability that the user can add by parameter setup, unlike the use of an active buzzer by designating a GPIO capable pin with :ref:`NTF_BUZZ_PIN<NTF_BUZZ_PIN>` .

 If an active buzzer is used, it can indicate the following: